 What is it?
 GEPA will review a draft of your dissertation/thesis' formatting before you submit the final version in Step 3.
+Your paper must be formatted to UCSD guidelines.
+We do not instruct how to format from a blank document or from a completely unformatted paper.

-How to request: Complete Step 2 in the File for Degree Form and choose "Yes" for a pre-check.
+How to schedule: complete Step 2 in the File for Doctoral/Master's (Thesis) Degree Form in Kuali, and choose the option for a pre-check.